shellape/ossh/README.md

 MAX_HIST_LINES=16
 # Optional bash compatible regex for ssh connections which
 # should not appear in the connection overview at all.
+# Exclude is applied on active connections only, not on history.
 CONN_EXCL_RE='sshfs|sftp|scp| -fnN '
 # Optional sed compatible expression to strip off a part of the ssh command
 # in the connection overview. e.g. SSH_STRIP_EXPR='s/ .*foobar//'